-The ODP shows provision for one reserve within the Site.
-The Main access roads will be configured to provide a wide road to support cycling/walking options.
+The ODP shows provision for a number of reserves within the Site some of which are shown as utility reserves to manage stormwater run-off.
+The main access roads will be configured to provide a wide road to support cycling/walking options.